Hotel Stairwell Cleanliness and Egress Audit

 Lighting and Visibility

-Emergency lighting is functioning
+- Emergency lighting is present and appears functional

 Signage and Door Operation